beatyt/TheMemencholyOfRiles/README.md

 ## Design patterns:

 1. Singleton -- The PropertyHandler utilizes the Singleton pattern so that one instance of the configuration file will exist.
+MySharedQueue uses the pattern as well.
-2. ~Planned~ Producer-Consumer -- Multithreaded queue for the scraping and parsing
+2. Producer-Consumer -- Multithreaded queue for the scraping and parsing.